fablabbcn/DynamixelParticle/README.md

 This is a port of the amazing [Savage Electronics](http://savageelectronics.blogspot.com.es/2011/01/arduino-y-dynamixel-ax-12.html) Arduino library for controlling [Dynamixel AX-12](http://support.robotis.com/en/product/dynamixel/ax_series/dxl_ax_actuator.htm) servomotors with the [Particle Photon](https://www.particle.io/).

-No external electronics are required since the TTL Half-Duplex support is archived on [software](https://docs.particle.io/reference/firmware/photon/#halfduplex-).
+No external electronics are required since the TTL Half-Duplex support is achieved on [software](https://docs.particle.io/reference/firmware/photon/#halfduplex-).

 You can find the API documentation [here](http://austinlpalmer.com/Projects/Documentr/#/home).